hydrodynamicstability/statquotes/README.md

 Leo Brieman:  "Well Richard, I'm torn in a way because what I might even tell them is, 'Don't go into statistics.'
 My feeling is, to some extent, that academic statistics may have lost its way."

 (From A Conversation with Leo Breiman, *Statistical Science*, 16:  184-198.)

+## How John J. Hopfield (2024 Nobel Laureate in Physics) was discouraged from moving into biology

+Attending a conference on hemoglobin at Villa Serbelloni, Bellagio, Lake Como, Italy, in the summer of 1970, Prof. Hopfield was told the following by a "senior biochemist":

+"[G]entlemen did not interpret other gentlemen’s data, and preferably worked on different organisms.
+If you wish to interpret data, you must get your own.
+Only the experimentalist himself knows which of the data points are reliable, and so only he should interpret them.
+Moreover, if you insist on interpreting other people’s data, they will not publish their best data.
+Biology is very complicated, and any theory with mathematics is such an oversimplification that it is essentially wrong and thus useless."

+Source:  J. J. Hopfield, 2014:  Two cultures?
+Experiences at the physics-biology interface.  *Physical Biology*, 11:  053002.

 ## Miscellaneous